codesandbox/codesandbox-client/packages/homepage/content/docs/1-overview.md

 learn React, and we found this a great idea.

-We shifted our focus to make it as easy as possible to start a project, and to make UI and UX as easy as possible.
+We shifted our focus to make it as easy as possible to start a project, and to make UI and UX very simple but useful.

 ### Empower Sharability and Discoverability